mnishiguchi/business_trip_calculator/analysis.md

 - dinner:     Yes
 ```

-If user enter the following values for the meals:
+If user enter the following values for the meals...
 ```
 ----[Day 1]----
 Lunch:     10